 Most players watch poker streams for entertainment.
 There’s a valuable aspect to Twitch poker that gets overlooked by the majority of viewers though – and it’s not quite what you would think!

 So what’s the thing that almost everyone misses about Twitch poker streams?
 They’re simply some of the best training materials available for free.
 Think about it: You have some of the best poker players in the world showing and explaining their plays for hours on end.
 Many of them stream several times a week.
-There’s just one conclusion you can draw from this: Twitch is a true goldmine for learning poker from the best players!
+There’s just one conclusion you can draw from this: Twitch is a true goldmine for learning how to play poker from the best players!

 That’s why we’ve done some research and gathered the best Twitch poker streams to follow for you.
 They are the ones you can learn most from – and be entertained at the same time!
 We also cover the steps you need to take to host your own poker stream and many other important details.
 Let’s dive into it!